jimmyhang6/Plaid-Lab/README.md

  * Functions are code formulas that take inputs and transform them into outputs
  * See below (or follow this [link](https://codepen.io/tiberiusf/pen/yRXzGj) and maximize the JS pane) for an example of a function that adds numbers together

  :warning: If you open snippets in CodePen you can see the results of running the code and even make small changes.
-We encourage you to take some time explore in the CodePen environment to see what results can be changed by making small changes. :warning:
+We encourage you to take some time to explore in the CodePen environment. :warning:

  * In code snippets, lines starting with `//` are comments.
 They explain how the code works.
 ```js